 Trump says he'll make a "very big announcement" Nov.
 15

 Former President Donald Trump on Monday said he'll make a "very big announcement" on Nov.
 15 from his Mar-a-Lago estate in Florida.
-The ex-president teased the announcement during a rally for Republican candidates in Dayton, Ohio.
+He teased the announcement during a rally for Republican candidates in Dayton, Ohio.

 As CBS News has previously reported, three Trump advisers and a Republican Party operative said Trump is considering announcing another bid for the White House in the weeks following Tuesday's midterms.
 The former president has been calling his donor base to inform loyalists of his thinking and solicit feedback.